BryantVaughn/Todo-List/README.md

 This Todo List app was built to work with React forms and the movement of data between parent/child components.

 You will need to install all dependencies before starting the application.
 After downloading the repo, navigate to the project foler and run:

 `npm install`

-Now that all dependencies are installed you can start the dev server with;
+Now that all dependencies are installed you can start the dev server with:

 `npm start`